amsa/spamfilter/README.md

 This is a simple spam detection API implemented using Django which can easily be deployed to Heroku.

-This way a list of messages is passed to the endpoint, and you will get a list back in the same order.
-Each value in the returned list is either 1 if the corresponding text is spam and 0 otherwise.
+The API accepts an array of texts as input, and returns an array back in the same order with values being either 1 for spam or 0 for ham.

 Sample:
 ```sh